Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling

 With all Marcus theory parameters determined from the 20 sampled protein configurations, we proceeded to evaluate the electron transfer rates using Equation (\ref{marcustheory}).

-The computed rate were derived by substituting the averaged reorganization energies, driving forces, and electronic couplings into the Marcus expression (\ref{marcustheory}).
-As a result, our empirical HEA approach yielded $k_{ET} = 0.944 \times 10^{10} s^{-1}$, aligning well with both ROUCCSD calculations ($0.864 \times 10^{10} s^{-1}$) and the experimental ultrafast transient absorption measurements \cite{timmer2023} ($0.709 \times 10^{10} s^{-1}$), as shown in Figure \ref{fig:etrate}.
-Notably, these results are approximately one order of magnitude slower than previous DFT predictions \cite{xu2021} ($5.0 \pm 1.8 \times 10^{10} s^{-1}$), as also pointed out in Ref. \cite{timmer2023}.
+The computed rates were derived by substituting the averaged reorganization energies, driving forces, and electronic couplings into the Marcus expression (\ref{marcustheory}).
+As a result, our empirical HEA approach yielded $k_{ET} = 0.944 \times 10^{10} s^{-1}$, aligning well with both ROUCCSD calculations ($0.864 \times 10^{10} s^{-1}$) and the experimental ultrafast transient absorption measurements \cite{timmer2023} ($0.709 \times 10^{10} s^{-1}$), as shown in Fig. \ref{fig:etrate}.
+Notably, these results were approximately one order of magnitude slower than previous DFT predictions \cite{xu2021} ($5.0 \pm 1.8 \times 10^{10} s^{-1}$), as also pointed out in Ref. \cite{timmer2023}.